 - $$ = $50–$150

 - $$$ = over $150

 Best budget umbrella stroller

-There’s a reason the Kolcraft Cloud Umbrella Stroller tops the list for best budget option.
+There’s a reason the Kolcraft Cloud Umbrella Stroller tops the list as the best budget option.
 It’s a favorite of many families looking for a simple, lightweight, yet durable stroller that’s also very affordable.

-The stroller collapses easy with a one-step fold, weighs 9.5 pounds, has an extended sun canopy, and still comes with a small storage pocket for the essentials like snacks and bottles.
+This umbrella stroller has a three-point harness system.
+Plus, the stroller collapses easily with a one-step fold, has an extended sun canopy, and still comes with a small storage pocket for the essentials like snacks and bottles.

 Best reclining umbrella stroller